-Her work is represented in many public collections including Brighton City Museum & Art Gallery, British Council, Women’s Art Collection New Hall University of Cambridge, Worcester City Museum and the Victoria & Albert Museum.
+Hodes’ work is represented in many public collections including Brighton City Museum & Art Gallery, The British Council, New Hall Art Collection at the University of Cambridge, Potteries Museum, Wolverhampton Art Gallery, Worcester City Museum, University College London and the Victoria & Albert Museum.

-Charlotte Hodes is Professor in Fine Art at London College of Fashion, University of the Arts London.
+Charlotte Hodes is Professor of Fine Art at London College of Fashion, University of the Arts London.